cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 port & channel, and are used to authenticate future usage of the port or channel.
 Since channels and potentially ports can be initialised during transaction execution, the state machine must be able to create object-capability keys at this time.

 At present, the Cosmos SDK does not have the ability to do this.
-Object-capability keys are currently pointers (memory addresses) of `sdk.StoreKey` structs created at application initialisation in `app.go` ([example](https://github.com/cosmos/gaia/blob/master/app/app.go#L132)) and passed to Keepers as fixed arguments ([example](https://github.com/cosmos/gaia/blob/master/app/app.go#L160)).
-Keepers cannot create or store capability keys during transaction execution — although they could call `sdk.NewKVStoreKey` and take the memory address of the returned struct, storing this in the Merklised store would result in a consensus fault, since the memory address will be different on each machine (this is intentional — were this not the case, the keys would be predictable and couldn't serve as object capabilities).
+Object-capability keys are currently pointers (memory addresses) of `StoreKey` structs created at application initialisation in `app.go` ([example](https://github.com/cosmos/gaia/blob/master/app/app.go#L132)) and passed to Keepers as fixed arguments ([example](https://github.com/cosmos/gaia/blob/master/app/app.go#L160)).
+Keepers cannot create or store capability keys during transaction execution — although they could call `NewKVStoreKey` and take the memory address of the returned struct, storing this in the Merklised store would result in a consensus fault, since the memory address will be different on each machine (this is intentional — were this not the case, the keys would be predictable and couldn't serve as object capabilities).

 Keepers need a way to keep a private map of store keys which can be altered during transacton execution, along with a suitable mechanism for regenerating the unique memory addresses (capability keys) in this map whenever the application is started or restarted.